rbrtsmith/rbrtsmith.github.io/_posts/2015-08-29-a-modern-frontend-workflow.md

 ##Test driven development
 Firstly I'll admit to not having tested much of my code, it's only recently that I came across TDD libraries such as [Mocha](https://mochajs.org/) but I can see the importance of testing - Especially for a project that is making use of Scrum and continuous delivery.

-TDD is something I'm actively working at to make a part of my workflow, the general thought process is that you write your tests from the outset.
-They will all fail because you have no code.
+TDD is something I'm actively working at to make a part of my workflow, the general thought process is that you write a test for a function before you actually write that function.
+It will all fail because you have no code.
-You then write your application gradually passing the tests.
-Writing testable code in itself is a challenge and a big reason that I am studying functional programming  - In true functional programming functions are very small and have a single responsibility.
+Then to write the function and (hopefully) the test passes.
+Writing testable code in itself is a challenge and a big reason that I am studying functional programming  - In true functional programming functions are very small and should have a single responsibility.
 This makes them easy to test, reason about and are highly reusable.

-[Here](http://build-podcast.com/mocha/) is a great podcast covering the basics of Mocha.
+[Here](http://build-podcast.com/mocha/) is a great podcast covering the basics of Mocha which is a JavaScript test library.

-I plan to write a lot more about TDD in Javascript and the Front-end.
+I plan to write a lot more about TDD in Javascript and the Front-end as I learn more.

 &nbsp;